Skip to content

 Grounding and antennas

-What “floating to ground” means in AC electrical work
+What “floating” means in electrical work

 Transformer-isolated secondary